 - Skills to identify relevant sources relevant to asylum adjudication within international, regional and domestic law

-- Skills to make asylum decisions in cases involving different legal issues
+- Skills to legally present and argue asylum cases involving different legal issues

 - Competences to advice and prepare asylum-seekers through e.g. legal clinic programs

 - Competences to commence practical legal work with Danish or foreign asylum authorities, adjudicatory bodies and law firms.

 The first part of the course applies more classical legal learning methods to ground students in the law of asylum as well as relevant sociolegal literature concerning evidence and credibility.
 For this part students are expected to read assigned texts and discuss sets of key learning questions in groups during class.
 The second part of the course uses experimental case-based learning and experimental pedagogical techniques.
 By providing a real-life simulation of an asylum case hearing and including guest lectures from key practitioners, students will be assisted by the lecturer to perform different roles as immigration service representatives, asylum lawyers and adjudicators.
 Students will in turn receive peer feedback from the class in regard to the legal reasoning and advocacy techniques applied.
 The course also explore and exploit the educational and didactic potential of digital learning tools allowing for experimental learning.

 The literature for this course draws on leading text books and articles, as well as redacted asylum case law.